Wooly-AI/docs/docs/Root/Glossary.md

 ### Time slicing

-Each workload gets the GPU for a fixed time window (e.g., workload A runs for 100ms, then workload B runs for 100ms, back to A, etc.).
+Each workload gets the full GPU for a fixed time window (e.g., workload A runs for 100ms, then workload B runs for 100ms, back to A, etc.).
 The GPU switches between them.

 ### MIG (Multi-Instance GPU)